 Kimberley Molina is a reporter with CBC Ottawa.
-She has also worked in Calgary, Red Deer, Alta., and northeast B.C.
-You can reach her at email@example.com or follow her on Twitter @KimberleyMolina.
+She has also worked in several cities in Western Canada.
+She can be reached at email@example.com or follow her on Twitter @KimberleyMolina.

 Latest from Kimberley Molina

 English teachers in western Quebec vote overwhelmingly for 5-day strike

 English teachers in western Quebec could walk off the job as early as the middle of next month after voting overwhelmingly in favour of striking.